Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Zapp.
+Every great song by John Coltrane.
 All the underground hits.

-All David Bowie tracks.
-I heard you have a vinyl of every Eurythmics record on German import.
+All The Buckinghams tracks.
+I heard you have a vinyl of every Chrome record on German import.

 I heard that you have a white label of every seminal grunge hit - 1985, '86, '87.

-I hear you're buying an oboe and a 808 and are throwing your macbook out the window because you want to make something real.
-You want to make a The Cure record.
+I hear you're buying a clarinet and a guitar and are throwing your macbook out the window because you want to make something real.
+You want to make a Sexual Harrassment record.

-I hear that you and your band have sold your spring reverb and bought an arpeggiator.
+I hear that you and your band have sold your oboe and bought a snare.

-I hear that you and your band have sold your arpeggiator and bought a spring reverb.
+I hear that you and your band have sold your snare and bought an oboe.

 I hear everybody that you know is more relevant than everybody that I know.